MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-test-results-v1.md

 Specifies one or more test results files.

 * You can use a single-folder wildcard (`*`) and recursive wildcards (`**`).
 For example, `**/TEST-*.xml` searches for all the XML files whose names start with `TEST-` in all subdirectories.
 If using VSTest as the test result format, the file type should be changed to `.trx` e.g. `**/TEST-*.trx`
-* Multiple paths can be specified, separated by a newline.
+* Multiple paths can be specified, separated by a new line.
 * Additionally accepts [minimatch patterns](/azure/devops/pipelines/tasks/file-matching-patterns).

 For example, `!TEST[1-3].xml` excludes files named `TEST1.xml`, `TEST2.xml`, or `TEST3.xml`.